abefimrs/abefimrs.gitbug.io/README.md

 Create a Pull Request:

 6. Once all students have pushed their changes, they should open a pull request on GitHub to merge their branch into the main branch.
+7.
+8. Student should make reviewer of their team members.
+Like member one should add reviewer member two as reviewer and vise versa.

 ### Team members should review each other's code before merging.